 Online services like IFTTT (if this then that) help automate online tasks.
 For example, you could automate the job of automatically uploading any photo you post on Instagram to a Facebook album automatically.

-A macro is a small segment of code created in a program to perform a series of commands.
-Although some programs allow you to record the actions you perform to create a macro, most require you to know some code or commands.
+A macro is a small segment of code created in a program to perform several commands.
+Although some programs allow you to record your actions to create a macro, most require you to know some code or commands.

 AutoHotkey is a fantastic free Microsoft Windows program that automates almost anything in Windows.
 Using this tool, you can automate anything done with a keyboard or mouse on a computer.
-The scripts the program create does require that AutoHotkey be running on the computer but also supports the ability to make self-running scripts.
+The scripts the program creates require AutoHotkey be running on the computer but also supports the ability to make self-running scripts.

 Command line automation

-For any tasks done through a command line, there are many different options available to the users.
-For users using the Microsoft Windows command line or MS-DOS batch files can be created to automatically perform a series of commands.
+For any tasks done through a command line, many different options are available to the users.
+Microsoft Windows users using the command line or MS-DOS can use batch files to automatically perform commands.
 Linux users can use any of the scripting languages mentioned below and also use cron to schedule tasks.